5 Sights in Selçuk, Turkey (with Map and Images)

 Basilica of St. John José Luiz / CC BY-SA 3.0

 The Basilica of St. John was a basilica in Ephesus.
-It was constructed by Justinian I in the 6th century.
-It stands over the believed burial site of John the Apostle.
-It was modelled after the now lost Church of the Holy Apostles in Constantinople.
+It was constructed by Justinian I in the 6th century at a site where John the Apostle was said to have been buried.
+It was modeled after the now-demolished Church of the Holy Apostles in Constantinople.

 Wikipedia: Basilica of St. John (EN)